wardle/ocmr/README.md

 * as an intermediary data structure created from electronic health records to encapsulate a clinical scenario to be passed to an algorithm for processing.

+It bears a close resemblance to a multiple-choice question designed for undergraduate and postgraduate exams.
+This should be not surprising as exam questions must distil appropriate clinical information into a concise form.

+Assessments drive learning in humans.
+They should do the same for algorithms.

 ## Example v1

 ```json